Tiyanak: In popular culture

-Tiyanaks appeared in the 2006 TV series, Super Inggo.
-Dubbed as the "junanaks" by Budong and Pareng Jomar.
+Tiyanaks appeared in the 2006 TV series Super Inggo, dubbed as the "junanaks" by Budong and Pareng Jomar.

-They also appeared in week-32 2013 episodes of Juan dela Cruz (TV series).
+They also appeared in week-32 2013 episodes of Juan dela Cruz.

 The Tiyanak is also featured as a monster, along with other Philippine folklore-inspired beings, in the Port Malaya patch of Ragnarok Online.

-The Tiyanak also appears as a featured monster in an episode of the Netflix Filipino Anime Series Trese.
+The Tiyanak also appears as a featured monster in an episode of the Netflix anime series Trese.

+The Tiyanak appears in the video game Hellmaster by the company Dante Games represented by the number two fire card called Fire horn.

+Ophidian created an industrial techno track loosely themed around Tiyanak.